usubioinfo/profeatx/README.md

 `./profeatx -i <input> -o <output> -e <encoding>`

-In order to check the help:
+In order to see the help:

 `./profeatx --help`